Geneva Community High School: Athletics

 Geneva currently competes in the DuKane Conference and Illinois High School Association.
 School colors are blue and white, and teams are stylized as the Vikings, a nickname that appeared in newspapers as early as 1942, and was first used in the Gecohi, Geneva's yearbook, in 1944 (for the 1943-1944 school year).
 The title, Gecohi (derived from GEneva COmmunity HIgh School), was renamed the Viking in 1948.
 Students referred to the school as "Gecohi" as late as 1980.

 Geneva's traditional rival is Batavia High School.
 Batavia High School is located in Batavia, the neighboring town to the south.
 From 1913 through 2024, the Vikings and the Bulldogs of Batavia High School have faced off on the football field 106 times.
 The current record is 52-49-5, favoring Geneva.
 The Batavia-Geneva game is among the top twenty oldest football rivalries in the state of Illinois.

 The Geneva girls cross country team won the IHSA Class 3A state championship in 2008.

-The boys basketball team finished in fourth place in IHSA Class 4A in 2015.

 The girls basketball team won the IHSA Class 4A state title in 2017.